Oktaliem/OrangeHRMTestNGAllure/README.md

 ### Features
 - BDD reporting style with TestNG and Allure.
 - Page Object Model and Page Factory in Java
-- Generate Screenshot after run the test (available on Allure report)
+- Generate Screenshot each test step (available on Allure report)
 - Generate Video on Failed Test (available on Allure report)
 - Visual Regression Testing/Screenshot Comparison with Selenium-Shutterbug & aShot